 Contact Information: firstname.lastname@example.org

 Security Vulnerabilities Responsible Disclosure Policy

-NorthSec organizers take any security issue very seriously and recognize the importance of conserving privacy and security in a responsible disclosure policy.
+NorthSec organizers take all security issues very seriously and recognizes the importance of conserving privacy and security through a responsible disclosure policy.
 Any security vulnerability found related to the event should be disclosed following this policy.

 Steps to report:

-In order for us to be able to analyze the vulnerability correctly, do provide us with a complete vulnerability report including the following details:
+In order for us to be able to analyze the vulnerability correctly, do provide us with a complete vulnerability report which should include the following details:

 - Vulnerable System/Application: the endpoint where the vulnerability occurs & all related parameters/information.

 - Vulnerability Type: the type of the vulnerability.